 As far as the cloudy days go, it is said that Portland averages 222 cloudy days a year.
-It’s no big deal to me but many people get depressed and are affected by SAD(Seasonal Affective Disorder).
+It’s no big deal to me, but many people get depressed and are affected by SAD(Seasonal Affective Disorder).
 They lack that natural sunlight, become down and blame the clouds.
 If you’re one of those people you may very well need one of these SAD Lights.
-I actually know someone with one and she likes it.
-I myself just don’t need it I guess.
-However there are high suicide rates and some blame the weather so we’ll keep this as a reason not to move to PDX.
+I know someone with one, and she likes it.
+I don’t need it.
+However, there are high suicide rates, and some blame the weather so we’ll keep this as a reason not to move to PDX.

 3) Cascadia Quake <-- Full article